SilentGuy777/nodejs-api-server/README.md

 - After application is started successfully, you can use the Postman collection to test make the API calls to application.

 ### Running Unit Test
-For unit testing jest module is being used to conduct unit testing for the functionalities implemented.
+For unit testing, Jest module is being used to conduct unit testing for the functionalities implemented.

 Run the following command in CMD / Terminal to run unit testing:
 ```